 Highlights of Florence Day One – Ponte Vecchio, Palazza della Signoria, Palazzo Pitti

 Stay: I would recommend a stay in an Airbnb or a hotel near the Ponte Vecchio Bridge, Palazza Vecchio, or Palazzo Pitti.

 In Florence city center, there are over 20 plazas to explore.
 All of the plazas are made up of restaurants, wine bars, cafes, gelato shops, and more.
 Palazza della Signoria and Palazzo Pitti were my two favorite stops.
 The highlight of Palazza della Signoria is Palazza Vecchio.
 Here you’ll find a replica of Michelangelo’s Statue of David.
 From Palazza della Signoria, brave the crowds to cross the Ponte Vecchio bridge; one of only four bridges in the world that has shops spanning both sides.
 The Ponte Vecchio used to be the only bridge across the Arno River up until 1218.

 Upon crossing the Ponte Vecchio, make your way to Palazzo Pitti.
-The highlight of Palazzo Pitti is seeing The Boboli Gardens, an UNESCO World Heritage site housing a collection of sculptures ranging from the 16th-18th centuries.
+The highlight of Palazzo Pitti is seeing The Boboli Gardens, a UNESCO World Heritage site housing a collection of sculptures ranging from the 16th-18th centuries.